How to get to Albanian Riviera?

-I travelled to the Albanian Riviera the past few summers, and it is not so easy to get to the Albanian Riviera.
+I traveled to the Albanian Riviera the past few summers, and it is not so easy to get to the Albanian Riviera.
 The most beautiful beaches of Albania are in the south of the country, so it is definitely worth the effort.
-So, I decided to write a helpful blogpost about the best ways to get to the Albanian Riviera.
+So, I decided to write a helpful blog post about the best ways to get to the Albanian Riviera.

 How to get to Albanian Riviera?
 You can get to Albanian Riviera by bus, by taxi or by car from Tirana airport.
 By bus, it takes 3 – 5 hours and it costs 4 – 11 euros.
 By taxi, it costs between 86 – 165 euros.
 Alternatively, you can fly to Corfu airport and take a ferry to the Albanian Riviera.
 A ferry trip takes 30-70 minutes.